 - Maw of Malmortius: Dual attack damage and magic resistance.
 Take it if your facing a lot of AP damage but other than that, don't bother.

 - Warmog's Armor: Warmogs was an item that was once very popular on Gangplank but it's welcome has become a bit over-stayed.
-Well it's not a bad item, Gangplank can get a lot more out of alternatives ( Sunfire Cape, Randuin's Omen) then out of this these days.
+Well it's not a bad item, Gangplank can get a lot more out of alternatives ( Sunfire Aegis, Randuin's Omen) then out of this these days.
 I recommend you avoid this.

-- Sunfire Cape: A pretty nice pick-up for Gangplank.
+- Sunfire Aegis: A pretty nice pick-up for Gangplank.
 It's good against heavier AD comps but it's stats mesh pretty well with you.
 It would also once again make you an even faster split-pusher late-game along with Ravenous Hydra and Statikk Shiv.
 This allows you to be very tanky well having a ton of AoE damage in your current build.
 Quite a good item for Gangplank, if you don't feel like Randuin's Omen's passive is absolutely needed, you probably want to look into this as an alternative late-game.

 - Mercury's Treads: Mercury's Treads are good if your facing an enemy team with tons of crowd control or if you are facing an AP top-laner.
 Remove Scurvy is probably enough of a Cleanse, unless you're facing an AP top-lane, you should probably go Ninja Tabi instead.